marcom/RNAstructure.jl/README.md

 acid sequence using the `AllSub` program from RNAstructure.

-Additional information on the `AllSub` program and possible command-line options that can be passed via `cmdargs` can be found at the [RNAstructure AllSub documentation](https://rna.urmc.rochester.edu/Text/AllSub.html).
+Additional information on the `AllSub` program and possible command-line options that can be passed via `args` can be found at the [RNAstructure AllSub documentation](https://rna.urmc.rochester.edu/Text/AllSub.html).